 What types of disability insurance are available?

-According to PKA Insurance, an individual disability policy may cover up to 55% to 65% of your income tax-free and costs up to 1.5% to 3% of your income.
-There are different types of disability insurance coverage that you should consider as a self-employed physician, dentist, or medical professional.
+An individual disability policy may cover up to 55% to 65% of your income tax-free and costs up to 1.5% to 3% of your income.
+There are different types of disability insurance coverage that you should consider as a self-employed physician, dentist, or other professional.

 - Short-term disability insurance, which covers up to two years of benefits.